grisuno/LazyOwn/COMMANDS.md

 Parameters:
     line (str): Input string to be transformed.

+## finger_user_enum
+Executes the `finger-user-enum` tool for enumerating users on the target host.

+This function checks if the `finger-user-enum` script is available locally; if not, it clones it from GitHub.
+It then constructs a command to run the tool with the provided wordlist of usernames and target host, and executes the command in the system.

+Parameters:
+    line (str): Input line, not currently used.

+Returns:
+    None: Outputs the command executed and any messages during execution.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.